 General education & integrative learning

 In addition to completing a major course of studies to prepare for a career, Bluffton students also prepare for lifelong learning by completing an integrated general education program.
-This core program begins with First Year Seminar, a course to guide students' exploration of individual identity, and concludes with a Senior Capstone course, which addresses our role as global citizens.
+This core program begins with First Year Seminar, a course to guide students' exploration of individual identity, and concludes with the Enduring Values Capstone course, which addresses our role as global citizens.

 In between, students develop skills in writing and reasoning, and study the world